-Waste disposal is only considered when the implementation of the above principles is not practicable.
-In selecting a waste disposal method, the characteristics of the waste and the transport pathway for potential contamination is considered.
+Waste disposal is only considered when the implementation of the waste management hierarchy principles, outlined in Section 2.3 of this WMP, is not practicable.
+In selecting a waste disposal method, the characteristics of the waste, the transport pathway for potential contamination & the DA requirements of the proposed landfill are considered.

-Typically domestic waste comprises approximately 50% of the volume of waste generated and disposed to landfill, construction and demolition waste consists of 25% of waste generated and the remaining 25% of waste streams are re-usable and/or recyclable.
+According to the Australian Bureau of Statistics (ABS), typically domestic waste comprises approximately 50% of the volume of waste generated and disposed to landfill, Construction and Demolition (C&D) waste consists of 25% of waste generated and the remaining 25% of waste streams are re-usable and/or recyclable.